-Pico de Gallo, a great salsa recipes, Jicama and chopped oranges, seasoned with chile piquin and lime juice make this an incredible authentic easy Mexican food recipe.
+Pico de Gallo, great salsa recipes, Jicama and chopped oranges, seasoned with chile piquin, and lime juice make this an incredible authentic pico de gallo recipe.

-Pico de Gallo means “rooster’s beak”, it’s said this fabulous little dish was name from the pinching action of your thumb and forefinger.
+Pico de Gallo means “rooster’s beak”, it’s said this fabulous little dish was named from the pinching action of your thumb and forefinger.

 Have you ever seen a rooster peck, peck, pecking at his food?

-Keep this in mind while you are chopping the fresh ingredients for this great salsa recipe.
+Keep this in mind while you are chopping the fresh ingredients for this spicy pico de gallo salsa.

-Have fun “pecking” at your food, a true finger food at its best.
+Have fun “pecking” at your food, a portion of true finger food at its best.

 Classic Pico de Gallo Recipe has come to include fresh simple tomato salsas in its migration north of the border from Mexico.

-The recipes for Homemade Pico De Gallo are a varied as your imagination yet each is similar and has its own personality and great peppy taste.
+The recipes for making Pico De Gallo are varied as your imagination yet each is similar and has its own personality and great peppy taste.

 Let’s get to some delicious eating.